MandiniJayaratne/ExpenseNavigator/README.md

-# Expense Tracker Web App 🚀
+# Expense Navigator Web App 🚀

 A simple and intuitive web application designed to help users track their expenses, manage their personal finances, and gain insights into their spending habits.
-This Expense Tracker allows users to log, categorize, and analyze their expenses efficiently.
+This Expense Navigator allows users to log, categorize, and analyze their expenses efficiently.

 ## Features✨